dani14lks/Sokoban/README.md

 B: Position of a box

-G: Position where the box must end.
+G: Position where a box must end.

 Tested in macOS High Sierra with Ciao Prolog.